Felisong/cpnt201-lab-1/README.md

 ## they are VERY cute. and evil.

-There was one time where my friend's cat slapped the bubble tea off of the table into her laptop
+There was one time where my friend's cat slapped the bubble tea off of the table into her laptop.
+There was another time when I saw my cat fall off the Christmas tree, because he was fat.